 By Iman Sadri

 Shiva Negar is a name that has shared the marquee with the likes of Golden Globe winner Michael Keaton.
 She has played the lead in Kelly Clarkson’s music video that went #1 on the charts.
 She has been a model appearing in a plethora of print ads and commercials.
 She is a musician and multi-instrumentalist.
 And she is college educated with a Bachelor’s and a Post Grad degree.
 Shiva Negar has catapulted herself to A-List status, striking it big in Hollywood.
 She was cast in the A-List feature film American Assassin co-starring Keaton, Taylor Kitsch, Dylan O’Brien and fellow Persian thespian Navid Negahban.
 Negar has already built a formidable filmography since her first acting job in 2011.
 She is currently starring in the Prime Time hit Blood and Treasure on CBS, which recently got picked up for a second season.
 Shiva is also filming a new (undisclosed project for five weeks in New Mexico).
-She is a native of Canada, by way of Turkey and Iran, Shiva came to the U.S. to make it.
-And make it she did.
+She is a native of Canada, by way of Turkey and Iran.
+Shiva came to the U.S. to make it.
+And make it she did!
 Shiva mentions a life defining moment being when she flew her Mom out on location to London for her American Assassin shoot.

 Iman Sadri : Thank you for meeting up with The Persian Observer.
 Can you please describe your early life and upbringing ?